Documentation Index

 Progressive Neural Networks.

-connect laterally to previous columns.
+connect laterally to previous columns so new tasks can

-Zero forgetting (old columns frozen).
+Zero forgetting (old columns are frozen -- literally impossible

 Reference: "Progressive Neural Networks" (Rusu et al., 2016)